China calls on Manila to meet it halfway on fishing rules

 “We hope the relevant country can adopt an objective stance, meet China halfway on the relevant issue, and put forth concrete efforts to safeguard regional peace and stability.”

-Addressing his regional counterparts at a meeting in Myanmar, the Philippines foreign minister said the new rules, and China’s introduction last year of an air defence identification zone, had boosted tensions.
+Addressing his regional counterparts at a meeting in Myanmar, the Philippines foreign minister said the new rules, and China’s introduction last year of an air defense identification zone, had boosted tensions.

 “Clearly, in addition to unilateral measures to change the status quo and threats to the stability of the region, these latest developments violate the legitimate rights of coastal and other states under international law...and more specifically the principles of freedom of navigation and overflight,” Foreign Secretary Albert del Rosario told the gathering.